MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/sdn-route-network-traffic.md

     ![Screenshot of the add layer3 tunnel.](./media/sdn-route-network-traffic/layer3-ui.png)

 6. Provide a subnet in the CIDR notation format for **Routing Subnet**.
 This subnet is used to route packets out of the VM network.
-You do not need to pre-configure this subnet in your datacenter.
+You don't need to pre-configure this subnet in your datacenter.

     ![Screenshot of the L3 subnet.](./media/sdn-route-network-traffic/Routing-subnet.png)